Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: The RomulusC Simulation

 \subsection{Star formation and gas physics}

-Star formation is triggered if a gas particle has density greater than 0.2$m_p$ $cm^{-3}$ and temperature less than $10^4$K. A star particle of mass $m_*$ forms out of a gas particle of mass m$_{gas}$ with the probability:
+Star formation occurs in gas particles with density greater than 0.2$m_p$ $cm^{-3}$ and temperature below $10^4$K. A star particle of mass $m_*$ forms out of a gas particle of mass m$_{gas}$ with the probability:

 where the local dynamical time is $t_{\rm dyn}= \sqrt{3\pi/(32G\rho)}$, the characteristic timescale is taken as $\Delta t = 10^6$yr for star formation, and the star formation efficiency $c_*$ = 0.15.
 The latter is a free parameter tuned in \citet{Tremmel2017} to reproduce a series of scaling relations for MW-sized and dwarf galaxies.
-Star particles are assumed to follow a Kroupa IMF \citep{Kroupa2001} to compute metal enrichment.
+Star particles are assumed to follow a Kroupa IMF \citep{Kroupa2001} to compute metal enrichment and supernova rates.
 Supernova feedback is implemented as a thermal injection with 75$\%$ coupling efficiency accompanied by a cooling shutoff in the surrounding gas, following the `Blastwave' formalism from \citet{Stinson2006}.

 ChaNGa includes an updated SPH implementation that uses a geometric mean density in the SPH force expression, allowing for the accurate simulation of shearing flows with Kelvin-Helmholtz instabilities \citep{Ritchie2001, Governato2015, Menon2015}.
 The most recent update to the hydrodynamic solver is the improved implementation of turbulent diffusion \citep{Wadsley2017}, which does not occur on sub-resolution scales in traditional SPH codes (see \citealt{Rennehan2019} and references therein).
 In the presence of gravity, where buoyancy and conduction lead to the separation of low and high-entropy gas, traditional SPH codes produce unphysically low-entropy cores \citep{Wadsley2008,Mitchell2009} and fail to distribute metals over large radii \citep{Shen2010,Rennehan2019}.
 The combination of a gradient-based shock detector,time-dependent artificial viscosity, and an on-the-fly time-step adjustment system allows for a more realistic treatment of both weak and strong shocks \citep{Wadsley2017}.
 The CHaNGa solver is thus better numerically equipped to study the thermodynamics of turbulent environments, such as the ICM with frequent merger activity and AGN outflows.